lbogdan/ramblings-drafts/vue-eslint-prettier.md

 And with this last bit of magic, we're done!

-We can check the final version of our simple app with all the configs in the [final branch](https://github.com/lbogdan/vue-simple-app/tree/final).
+You can check out the final version of our simple app with all the configs in the [final branch](https://github.com/lbogdan/vue-simple-app/tree/final).

 ## Feedback is 50